IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_power/docs/PCloudTenantsSSHKeysApi.md

 > <SSHKey> pcloud_tenants_sshkeys_post(tenant_id, body)

-Add a new SSH key to the tenant
+Add a new SSH key to the Tenant

 ### Examples